UCB-MIDS/r_bridge/reading_calls/pick_a_theme.md

 1. By adding a `+ theme_*()` layer onto your plot; or,
 2. By setting the theme for the whole session using `theme_set(theme_*())`.

+(In both of those, you would replace the * with the theme name you want to use.)

 There are several themes that are built and maintained internal to the `ggplot` project.
-You can see a listing of them at[this link](https://ggplot2.tidyverse.org/reference/ggtheme.html).
+You can see a listing of them at [this link](https://ggplot2.tidyverse.org/reference/ggtheme.html).

 But, there are also a **ton** of other extensions that folks have built.
-Many of them are listed[at this github for ggthemes](https://github.com/jrnold/ggthemes).
+Many of them are listed [at this github for ggthemes](https://github.com/jrnold/ggthemes).
 If you want to use these themes you can do the following:

 ```
 install.packages('ggthemes', dependencies = TRUE)